Single-Photon Counting Receivers for Optical Wireless Communications in Future 6G Networks: Concluding Remarks and Future Research Directions

 \subsection{Modulation Schemes}

-Many studies on SPC-based OWC systems in the literature have employed on-off keying (OOK) as the standard modulation scheme, mainly because of the limited receiver dynamic range.
+Many studies on SPC-based OWC systems in the literature have employed OOK as the standard modulation scheme, mainly because of the limited receiver dynamic range.
 Recently, the development of large SPAD arrays with low dead time has greatly extended the dynamic range of SPAD-based receivers.
 This, in turn, has motivated researchers to explore the use of higher-order modulation schemes in SPAD OWC, such as optical OFDM \cite{Huang:22}.
-In fact, the impairments introduced by the non-ideal effects of practical SPC detectors can be effectively mitigated through novel modulation techniques.
-Recent research has demonstrated that return-to-zero (RZ) OOK with appropriate duty cycles outperforms the traditional non-return-to-zero (NRZ) OOK for SPAD OWC \cite{Zimmermann17}, illustrating the potential for performance enhancement through new modulation designs.
-Further investigation is necessary to explore the design of spectrally efficient modulation schemes leveraging the unique properties of SPC detectors to achieve their optimal performance.
+Recent research has demonstrated that return-to-zero OOK with appropriate duty cycles outperforms the traditional non-return-to-zero OOK for SPAD OWC \cite{Zimmermann17}, illustrating the potential for performance enhancement through new modulation designs.
+Further investigation is necessary to explore the design of spectrally efficient modulation schemes leveraging the unique nonlinear properties of SPC detectors.

 \begin{IEEEbiographynophoto}{Shenjie Huang} received the Ph.D. degree in electrical engineering from The University of Edinburgh, U.K., in 2018.
 He is currently a Research Associate with the Institute for Digital Communications, The University of Edinburgh. \end{IEEEbiographynophoto}